Colonia Dignidad: Claims of German Intelligence Service assistance

-Army Base
+Army base

 Because of Colonia Dignidad's close association with the Chilean military and strategic proximity to the Argentina–Chile border, the Colonia served as a base for the Chilean military during the 1978 Beagle conflict between Chile and Argentina.
 The hospital at Colonia Dignidad also served as a laboratory for the manufacture of weaponized sarin as part of the Pinochet government's Project Andrea.

 Democratic transition

-Chile took a turn to democracy in 1990 after 17 years of dictatorship, but Colonia Dignidad remained unchanged.
+Chile turned to democracy in 1990 after 17 years of dictatorship, but Colonia Dignidad remained unchanged.
 Allegations of abuses and humiliations that occurred inside the colony increased.
 National and international pressure intensified, but each time the police tried to conduct an investigation at the site they were greeted with a wall of silence.
 Colonia Dignidad authorities remained powerful and also had allies in the army and among the Chilean far right, who would warn them in advance when the police were preparing to visit the site.

 Slowly, Chilean public awareness began to change, creating a growing feeling of resentment towards the place, which many began to perceive as an independent state, or an enclave within Chile.